 - Provide outreach materials to CSHOs and Consultants for distribution to Grocery and Related Product Merchant Wholesalers employers. - Support training events statewide for those engaged in Grocery and Related Product Merchant Wholesalers activities. - Provide technical assistance by phone on standard interpretations and answer questions related to Grocery and Related Product Merchant Wholesalers activities. - Place special emphasis on hazards associated with the Grocery and Related Product Merchant Wholesalers industry during internal training and outreach activities. - Develop and/or distribute outreach materials and publications (i.e., hazard alerts, industry guides, quick cards, and brochures) in NAICS 4244 directed toward injury/illness prevention. - Review and update applicable PowerPoint presentations that have a Grocery and Related Product Merchant Wholesalers emphasis. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP, and the Safety Awards Program during training events, booths, conferences, and field visits. - Recommend alliances that most benefit the missions and goals of the N.C.
-Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Provide guidance to the SEP committee in developing an OPN, if and when applicable.
-If OPN is developed, will review and make modifications as necessary to ensure consistency with the applicable standards and other OPNs.
+Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Continue to develop safety and health topics specific to Grocery and Related Product Merchant Wholesalers on the website. - Provide technical assistance to the SEP committee on updating OPN 145 and related compliance documents as requested.

 - Engage in active marketing to promote the Alliance Program. - Recommend alliances that most benefit the missions and goals of the N.C.
-Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing. - Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures. - Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive.
+Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing. - Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures.

-- Maintain all original, signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.
+- Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive. - Maintain all original signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.

-- Conduct promotional activities in NAICS 4244 industries through direct contact with Grocery and Related Product Merchant Wholesalers. - Conduct onsite technical assistance visits in NAICS 4244 employers/establishments to help improve safety and health programs. - Collect and forward data to the SEP Committee Chair for analysis regarding the number of NAICS 4244 worksites that have been visited and the hazards identified in these establishments.
+- Conduct promotional activities in NAICS 4244 industries through direct contact with Grocery and Related Product Merchant Wholesalers. - Conduct onsite full service and technical assistance visits in NAICS 4244 employers/establishments to help correct observed hazards and improve safety and health programs. - Collect and forward data to the SEP Committee Chair for analysis regarding the number of NAICS 4244 worksites that have been visited and the hazards identified in these establishments.

-- Compliance will inspect NAICS 4244 sites during FY 2017 based on complaints, accidents, referrals or current programmed planned assignments.
+- Compliance will inspect NAICS 4244 sites during FY 2019 based on complaints, accidents, referrals or current programmed planned assignments.